Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 Here is an explanation of what it does:

 Considering the current optimizer as A and all other optimizers as B.
-Toggling means that all parameters from B exclusive to A will have their ``requieres_grad`` attribute set to ``False``.
-Their original state will be restored when exitting the context manager.
+Toggling means that all parameters from B exclusive to A will have their ``requires_grad`` attribute set to ``False``.
+Their original state will be restored when exiting the context manager.

 When performing gradient accumulation, there is no need to perform grad synchronization during the accumulation phase.
 Setting ``sync_grad`` to ``False`` will block this synchronization and improve your training speed.